 DNS stands for domain name system, and it's the system that translates domain names (the names of websites) into alphanumeric IP addresses that machines can read.
 This is known as "resolving" a domain name, and DNS resolvers are the servers that manage the resolving.
 When a user wants to load a website, the client device needs to query a DNS resolver for the IP address of that website.

 Anycast makes DNS resolving much faster.
 With anycast DNS, a DNS query will go to a network of DNS resolvers rather than to one specific resolver, and will be routed to whichever resolver is closest and available.
 DNS queries and responses will follow optimized paths in order to answer queries as quickly as possible.

 Anycast also helps keep DNS resolving services highly available.
 If one DNS resolver goes offline, queries can still be answered by other resolvers in the network.

-Cloudflare offers DNS resolving on our distributed CDN with over 160 data centers.
+Cloudflare offers DNS resolving on our distributed CDN with data centers in 200 cities.
 Because the CDN is anycast, DNS queries can be resolved from any data center in the network.
 Any DNS resolver in the network can respond to any DNS query.

 How does DNS resolving work without anycast?